sheriferson/persanalytics/README.md

 This is all so I can play around with data and practice plotting and analyzing it, and get some insight into changes over time in the process.

+My goal is to collect and visualize data that goes back years.
+Keystrokes, emails, messages/SMS, and any physical activities I can record.
+See [Stephen Wolfram's personal analytics post][wolfram].

 ### Technical notes ###

 persanalytics is an [R][R] markdown document (`.Rmd`) written in [RStudio][RStudio].
 RStudio uses the [knitr][knitr] package to combine the R and markdown code into a single html document.
 I don't think you _have_ to use RStudio to edit and 'knit' R markdown files, but it makes it easier.